timbenniks/timbenniks.github.com/_posts/2012-09-30-about-this-journal.md

 She stopped me here and there when needed and always made sure we had delicious and healthy food on the table.

 After high school I started living on my own and became a lot more active as a musician.
-I quickly got used a very burgundian lifestyle.
-I ate all kinds of junk and drank a lot of alcohol.
+I got used to a very burgundian lifestyle and started eating all kinds of junk.
+The free drinks for musicians also didn't help.

-I have always been interested in people who looked ripped and lean but never had the discipline to get there myself.
-I preferred being a lazy musician and with that comes free drinks and fast food either before or after the gig.
-I also loved these easy refined foods that come in packages with a shitload of ingredients you don't understand.
+I have always been interested in muscles and posture but never had the discipline to change myself into something I wanted to be.
+I quickly turned into a lazy musician.
+Free drinks and fast food either before or after a gig were the norm.
+I didn't know any better and ate highly refined foods that contain a shitload of ingredients I didn't understand.
+It was easy and fast.

-When I reached 115kg I was in such bad shape that I felt horrible.
+Being fat was always in the back of my head and it nagged at me.
+When I reached 115kg (253lbs) I was in such bad shape that I felt horrible.
 Always sweating, tired and out of breath.
 I had high blood pressure and was often sick.

-##The turning point
-I knew for a while that things had to change.
-I just didn't know where to begin.
-I knew nothing about food and fitness.

-Then I met Chris.
-A new guy at work.
-Next to a great web-developer he was also very fit and very enthousiastic about sports and diet.
-We became mates and he decided he wanted to help me out.
+Even after this turning point I was still completely inadequate at sports and I didn't have any discipline.
+I didn't even know how to properly contract my muslces to lift something.
+No body sense at all.

+I asked my mate Chris to help me out.
+He was (is) a complete legend and helped my out.
+He kicked my ass when needed and tought me about lifting weights, running, plyometrics and diet.